1c-syntax/sonar-bsl-plugin-community/docs/en/index.md

 [BSL Language Server](https://github.com/1c-syntax/bsl-language-server) can run source code analysis and output a list of detected diagnostics as a JSON file.
 Instructions for running BSL Language Server in analysis mode are available on the project page.

-To import the result when you run the sonar-scanner utility, pass the parameter `sonar.bsl.languageserver.reportPaths` via command-line arguments or via the `sonar-project file.properties`, which specifies the path to the file (or files, separated by commas) with the analysis results.
+To import the result to sonar-scanner utility, pass the parameter `sonar.bsl.languageserver.reportPaths` via command-line arguments or via the `sonar-project.properties` file., which specifies the path to the file (or files, separated by commas) with the analysis results.

 ```sh
 sonar-scanner -Dsonar.bsl.languageserver.reportPaths=./bsl-json.json